 Carbon Dioxide - CO2 - Recovery & Liquefaction

-gases from simple combustion sources (process heaters, boilers or power plants)
+gases (process heaters, boilers or power plants)

-are not good candidates for commercial recovery due to the low
+may be required for environmental reasons, but such sources are not good candidates for commercial recovery due to the low

 may create taste, odor, or even health issues if not completely removed.